 Because our clients love us.
 According to a survey, 9 out of 10 Axia clients are either “highly likely” or “extremely likely” to refer us to their colleagues and friends.
 Curious why?
 Check out the top 10 reasons our clients love us.

-No. We'll work to acquire earned media placement of stories about your company.
-With earned media, unlike advertising, companies don't pay for placement of news stories.
-One of the key advantages of public relations over other marketing channels is that earned media helps establish credibility for a company and its products or services.
+No. We'll work to acquire news media placement of stories about your company.
+With news media, unlike advertising, companies don't pay for placement of news stories.
+One of the key advantages of public relations over other marketing channels is that news media helps establish credibility for a company and its products or services.
 While PR is not instant or overnight, it's a powerful way to build your company's brand and reputation.

 "You'd better get yourself a PR partner!
 PR is not always as visible, and not overnight, but it helps subtly and significantly over time." – Tony Mikes, advertising industry consultant.